mikhaillazukov/ner_it_job_rus/README.md

-# ner_it_job_rus
+# Named entity recognition for IT jobs description in russian language
-Named entity recognition for IT jobs description in Russian language
+Huawei HLP final project